-Insurance Core Principles, Standards, Guidance and Assessment Methodology

-One strong workstream for the IAIS is the development of the Insurance Core Principles (ICPs), which are not legally binding but de facto high-level good practices of the insurance activities and its supervision.
-With the support of the IMF/World Bank and their FSAP projects, the ICPs help to converge national regulatory and supervisory set-ups.
+Insurance Core Principles, Standards, Guidance and Assessment Methodology the support of the IMF/World Bank and their FSAP projects, the ICPs help to converge national regulatory and supervisory set-ups.
 Besides them, the IAIS concentrates increasingly on cross-border and systemic issues.
 Thus it is currently in the process of developing the Common Framework (ComFrame) for the supervision of IAIGs.
 It is additionally entrusted by the FSB with devising an appropriate methodology for the possible identification of G-SIFIs in insurance including creating a list of such entities, similar to that existing for banks.